Advisory group appointment opportunities:

 - a research program pertaining to Natural Areas,

-The Committee comprises 13-17 citizen members with terms of up to five years.
+The Committee comprises 13 to 17 Minnesotans who are eligible to serve up to two, three-year terms.
 Committee members receive no compensation for their voluntary services except that they are eligible for reimbursement for travel.

 Current committee membership: